-Balloch to Strathblane - Kilpatrick Hills walking route (opened April 2016)
+Balloch to Strathblane - Kilpatrick Hills walking route

-The Kilpatrick Hills section of the John Muir Way opened in April 2016 is multi-use accessible, currently with one exception at the access to Auchineden Estate from the B821/Carbeth (see below).
+The Kilpatrick Hills section of the John Muir Way opened in April 2016 is multi-use accessible throughout.
 The section includes 13km of upland path which is relatively steep and challenging in a few places and is not suitable for touring bikes, but do-able (and excellent) and for mountain bikes or sturdy hybrids, probably with pushing in several places.